JosieOnGit/Luniks/Historic Events/TRAVEL RISK/TRAVEL RISK - STORY.md

 ### Story
 *"Antoine, you've got to be kidding me."*

 With a quiet rustle through the wind, the subtle footsteps of two young men echo through the alleys of Deth-Kelétam.
-The city reeked of bad smells.
-Flooded sewage systems that have been neglected since the fall of United Máneá, which had put not only the city in despair, but the rest of the remaining nation as well. **"Sorry to keep you waiting long enough, Nils"** Antoine said quietly to him, turning his head around to face him while his hand rested on a doorknob that led to an otherwise suspiciously unmarked building. **"We're here, keep quiet."**
+The city reeked with bad smells, flooded sewage systems that have been neglected since the fall of United Máneá, which had put not only the city in despair, but the rest of the remaining nation as well. **"Sorry, I kept you waiting long enough, Nils"** Antoine said quietly to him, turning his head around to face him while his hand rested on a doorknob that led to an otherwise suspiciously unmarked building. **"We're here, keep quiet."**

 The door closes behind the two, and Nils takes a deep breath of fresh air now that he was finally sealed off the terrible air that lingered outside. **"Follow me, it's downstairs"** Antoine whispered, revealing a poorly lit and stone staircase that lead down almost infinitely. *"Are you sure we're at the right place?
 This seems abandoned."* Nils whispered back, doubts beginning to form in his mind about whether this was really the right choice for them to make.

-## TWO - untitled
+## TWO - Into the Unknown
 ### Drafted
 A story in which Nils Lorieux enters his first mission within the company that Antoine had recommended him.
 He is set to deliver a bag that is packed to the brim with Lucky Water, amongst other various yet-unspecified drugs.
 However, he wasn't told about the contents of the bag, and believes he's carrying various forms of equipment for a company called **"Vátnelári"**.
 Before delivery, he is caught on the way there by two mysterious men dressed in black and is instead brought to **"The Agency"**.